 *The Creator: Reflecting the Glory of Creation:

 For anyone involved in creative pursuit, it is a struggle to both nurture and control the inner chaos that drives creativity, in addition to all the other demands of life.
 This workshop is part inspiration/perspective and part practical activities on living and maintaining the creative life.
-For interested faith groups, this presentation looks at Creation and our pursuit of both living out and reflecting cosmos in the midst of chaos.

 *Sweetie Pies and Smart*sses: Creating Characters that Drive the Story

 Editors are looking for character-driven picture books but how do we create characters that are strong enough to drive a story?
 In this workshop, we’ll study different character types, explore how to make them relatable to our readers, and how to give them distinctive qualities that drive both the emotional and the action arcs of our stories.

 *How to Not Have a Nervous Breakdown While Waiting: